Lower School Curriculum By Grade

 6th Grade

 Imaginative thinking, which is characteristic of early childhood, begins to undergo a metamorphosis from which will emerge the ability to form abstract concepts.
 This thinking that has ripened from a healthy imagination is a “warm and mobile thinking.”
 Thought is imagination’s child.
 The ability to form abstract concepts is normally born in the late pre-adolescent period.
-Whereas in the Fifth Grade year, the child seemed to move with grace, lightness and agility, now his/her movement becomes heavier, angular, and loses rhythm.
+Whereas in the Fifth Grade year, the child seemed to move with grace, lightness and agility, now movement becomes heavier, angular, and loses rhythm.
 The human spirit begins to penetrate the organism as far as the muscle and skeleton.

 Only in Grades Six, Seven and Eight can all aspects of life and science that depend on mechanical laws be rightly presented.
 At this stage, when the soul-spirit being connects itself to the mechanism of the bony system and to abstraction of thought, a whole realm of new subjects and new ways of observing the world can be introduced to the class.